-  As Opry manager, Wendell got off to a shaky start when his very first show was canceled due to the assassination of civil rights leader Martin Luther King Jr. But Wendell soon established himself as an executive who saw the big picture of the country music industry and developed a close relationship with Nashville’s business community.
+As Opry manager, Wendell immediately had to deal with an unexpected crisis when his very first show was canceled due to the assassination of civil rights leader Martin Luther King Jr. Wendell soon established himself as an executive who saw the big picture of the country music industry and developed a close relationship with Nashville’s business community.

 Wendell became vice president of WSM and general manager of the Grand Ole Opry and Opryland theme park in 1974, just as the Opry was being moved from the aging Ryman Auditorium to its present location near the Opryland Hotel and Convention Center.
 He became president and CEO of WSM in 1978 and chairman in 1980.
 The Gaylord company acquired National Life’s entertainment interests in 1983, and Wendell was named president and CEO of Gaylord Entertainment in 1991.